 VINPA believes that this method helps to overcome the shortcomings in the use of the Fund as in the past, while also making information about the Fund transparent.

-Dr. Nguyen Duc Do, Deputy Director of the Institute of Economics and Finance (Academy of Finance), assessed that bringing the Petroleum Price Stabilization Fund under one authority will help centralize management and if there is any loss, the responsibility will be clarified.
-However, even though the State management agency holds the Petroleum Price Stabilization Fund, a monitoring mechanism is still needed to ensure transparency, publicity, and avoid loss and misappropriation of people's money.
+Dr. Nguyen Duc Do, Deputy Director of the Institute of Economics and Finance (Academy of Finance), assessed that bringing the Petroleum Price Stabilization Fund under one authority will help centralize management and if there is any loss, responsibility will be clarified.
+However, even though the State management agency holds the Petroleum Price Stabilization Fund, a monitoring mechanism is still needed to ensure transparency, publicity, and prevent loss and misappropriation of people's money.

 “The Ministry of Industry and Trade and the Ministry of Finance should carefully assess the role and effect of the Fund in achieving the goal of stabilizing domestic petroleum prices in the face of sudden fluctuations in the world petroleum market prices; the conformity of the Fund's regulations with the provisions of law.
 In case the Fund continues to be maintained, it is necessary to study amendments and supplements to the Draft Decree, strictly regulating the establishment, use and management of the Fund,” the Ministry of Public Security proposed.